Smartphone Users Statistics 2026 (Global Usage Data)

 Seven percent use their smartphones for one to two hours daily, which equates to 13.76 million and 19.27 million smartphone users, respectively.

-Here is a table showing the daily time spent on smartphones in the United States as of 2023.
+Here is a table showing the daily time spent on smartphones in the United States.

 Daily Hours Spend On SmartphonesThe Percentage of Smartphone UsersThe Number Of Smartphone Users